 Pursuant to the terms of our license agreement with Kissei Pharmaceutical for MN-221, Kissei Pharmaceutical has the exclusive right to manufacture the commercial supply of the API for MN-221.
-We continue to negotiate with Kissei Pharmaceutical for the commercial supply of the API for MN-221.
 If we enter into a supply agreement with Kissei Pharmaceutical, we will purchase from Kissei Pharmaceutical all API that we require for the commercial supply of MN-221, if such product candidate is approved for commercial sale by the FDA or other regulatory authorities.
+In September 2011, we entered into a letter agreement with Kissei pursuant to which among, other provisions, we agreed upon a new price for clinical supplies of API.

 In March 2009, we entered into an agreement with Hospira Worldwide, Inc., or Hospira, for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of finished product for MN-221 utilizing Hospira's proprietary ADD-Vantage drug delivery system, if such product candidate is approved for commercial sale by the FDA or other regulatory authorities.
 Pursuant to the terms of the agreement with Hospira, Hospira will receive development fees from us upon completion of specified development activities, which we will expense as the costs are incurred.
-We are also obligated under the agreement to purchase a minimum number of units each year following regulatory approval, which number is based on our forecasts submitted to Hospira on a rolling basis.
+We are also obligated under the agreement to purchase a minimum number of units each year following regulatory approval, which number will be based on our forecasts submitted to Hospira on a rolling basis.
 In addition to the agreement with Hospira, we anticipate entering into a commercial supply agreement with a contract manufacturer for finished product of MN-221 in standard vials.
-However, at present, we do not have any agreements established regarding the commercial supply of MN-221 in standard vials or for the API or finished product of any of our product candidates.
+However, at present, we do not have any agreement established regarding the commercial supply of MN-221 in standard vials or for the API or finished product of any of our product candidates.